tud-mit-plone/TUDChat/README.md

 *  DB_USER
 *  DB_PASSWORD
 *  DB_NAME

+Currently no tests exist for dexterity content types.

 ## Documentation
 To learn more about the product you can read the following documents: